paulinamarczak/Chronostratigraphy_Year_Range_Calculator/README.md

 2) The file has to be sitting in the same directory as the script.
 It can also be in a subdirectory of the script.
 The script will look for and try to process all Excel files within all subdirectories of the script location.

 3) The fields that will be used for determining the age column need to be in a format that is friendly for the script.
+Friendly format is described in the Example (basic) section below.

+4) You should have Docker installed.

 ### Example (basic):